crosefer/resume/resume.typ

   company: "Docusign",
   dates: date(start: "August 2024", end: "Present"),
 )
-- Built #strong("new ranking system") from the ground up, with precise relevance tuning and improving search result accuracy
+- Built *new ranking system* from the ground up, with precise relevance tuning and improving search result accuracy
-- Led development of a #strong("NER-powered search experience"), achieving 20% of all searches and 30% adoption in 30 days
+- Led development of a *NER-powered search experience*, achieving 20% of all searches and 30% adoption in 30 days
-- Coordinated a cross-team effort to deliver AI features as a #strong("company-wide initiative") to enhance product intelligence
+- Coordinated a cross-team effort to deliver AI features as a *company-wide initiative* to enhance product intelligence
 - *Improved observability and KPI tracking* by enhancing logs and metrics emitted by the service
 - Spearheaded the migration of the *Elasticsearch Client SDK*, raising developer productivity and code maintainability
 - *Resolved 90%+ of incidents* opened during on-call, *reduced false positives by \~10%* by tuning alerts